WAPT 4.0

 Profile Properties

-Name: Here you can change the name of current user profile.
+Here you can change the name of user profile.

-Filename: Here you can specify another file where the current profile will be saved to.
+Here you can specify another file where the profile will be saved to.

-User think time: During the recording process, WAPT records delays between pages.
+During the recording process, WAPT Pro records delays between pages.
 Delays are used in tests to simulate user think time.
 This adds more reality to your tests.

-Disable: The program will not use delays between requests.
+Disable: The program will not use delays for requests of the current profile.

-As in request: The program will use delay values specified in request properties.
-You will be able to specify delay values for individual requests.
+Specified in request: The program will use delay values specified in request properties.
+You will be able to enter delay values for individual requests.

-Random from range: Delay values will be taken from the specified range at random.
-Enter limits of range.
+Random from range: Delay values for requests of this profile will be taken from the specified range at random.
+Enter the limits of range.
 You can set equal delays for all pages: for this, specify equal limits of range.

 Simulate user connection speed

-Selection of user connection speed adds more reality to your tests.
-Select typical web user connection speed in Simulate user connection speed combo-box.
+This option adds more reality to your tests.
+Select the typical web user connection speed in the Simulate user connection speed combo-box.

-This checkbox is identical to Show pictures checkbox in advanced Internet Explorer options.
-If you clear Load images checkbox, then pages will be loaded without images, so they will be loaded faster.
-However, the load on the tested server will be inadequate in this case: it will correspond to situation when all users switch off pictures showing.
+If you uncheck this option, then all pages of the current profile will be loaded without images and other resources, so they will be loaded faster.
+However, the load on the tested server will be inadequate in this case: it will correspond to the situation when all users of this profile switch off the download of images, JavaScript etc.

 If this option is checked, the directive "Connection: Keep Alive" will be included in the header of each HTTP request.

 This option defines how to process errors.
-If it is unchecked, then in case of error, test sequence will be aborted.
-(Note that not the whole test will be aborted, but the current iteration.
-The next iteration will be started.)
-If this option is checked, then test sequence will be continued regardless of an error.
-If an error occurs, the next page in the sequence will be loaded.
+If it is checked, sessions will be aborted in case of error.
+(Not the whole test will stop, but the current session.
+The next session will start up.)
+If you uncheck this option, sessions will continue regardless of an error.
+If an error occurs, the next page of the current session will be loaded.

-WAPT supports all security features related to basic authentication.
-You can provide the list of usernames/passwords for basic authentication: click the Users & Passwords... button.
+WAPT Pro supports all security features related to basic authentication and Integrated Windows authentication (NTLM).
+You can provide the list of usernames/passwords for authentication: click the Users and Passwords... button.

 Add: Adds a new string to the list of usernames/passwords.
-You can specify desired credentials in this string.
+You can specify desired credentials in that string.

 Remove: Removes selected username/password from the list.

 Import..: Imports usernames/passwords from a text file.
-In the displayed dialog, you should specify desired text file.
-Each string of this file should consist of username and password separated by tabulator sign, for example:
+In the displayed dialog, you should specify a desired text file.
+Each string of that file should consist of username and password separated by tabulator sign, for example:

 user_1 password_1